 His authors include: Award-winning writer, music producer, and neuroscientist Daniel J. Levitin, author of the influential New York Times bestseller This Is Your Brain on Music, and the #1 international and New York Times bestseller The Organized Mind; Maria Goodavage, whose New York Times bestsellers Soldier Dogs and Top Dog garnered extraordinary national media attention; acclaimed theoretical physicist and award winning author Sean Carroll, whose latest book, The Big Picture, On the Origins of Life, Meaning, and the Universe Itself was an instant New York Times bestseller; and preeminent science journalist Carl Zimmer whose magisterial She Has Her Mother’s Laugh was hailed as a leading contender for the most outstanding nonfiction book of 2018.

 Jill Schwartzman joined Dutton in January 2012 with a mandate to acquire platform, publicity, and voice-driven nonfiction, with a focus on celebrity, pop culture, memoir, humor, music, biography, and narrative nonfiction.
-In 2018 she was also named Editorial Director of Plume.
-Her 2019 and 2020 list includes See Jane Win, Caitlin Moscatello’s narrative about women running for office in 2018, Steven M. Gillon’s revealing new biography about JFK Jr., America’s Reluctant Prince, pop culture celebrations of The Office and Friends, and New York Times bestselling author Janice Kaplan’s The Genius of Women.
+Recent and upcoming Dutton titles include The Office, Andy Green’s oral history of the iconic show, Robyn Crawford’s A Song For You, a memoir about her memorable friendship with Whitney Houston, Steven M. Gillon’s revealing biography about JFK Jr., America’s Reluctant Prince, See Jane Win, and New York Times bestselling author Janice Kaplan’s The Genius of Women.
 Other New York Times bestsellers at Dutton include Drew Barrymore’s Wildflower, Brooke Shields’s There Was a Little Girl, and Jeff Tweedy’s Let’s Go (So We Can Get Back) and four books by Nick Offerman, including The Greatest Love Story Ever Told, co-written with Megan Mullally.

 Before joining Dutton, she was a Senior Editor at Harper, where her list included Welcome to Night Vale by Joseph Fink and Jeffrey Cranor, the New York Times bestselling novel based on the hit podcast; Roxane Gay’s New York Times bestseller Bad Feminist, and the national bestselling The Queen of the Tearling trilogy by Erika Johansen.

 Brent Howard joined Dutton in March 2017, specializing in nonfiction with a focus on history, biography, military, politics and food.
-In a career spanning fourteen years, he has worked with a wide range of authors, including Daniel Stone, John C. McManus, Alex Kershaw, Luke Barr, William C. Davis, Harold Holzer, David O. Stewart, Greg Lewis, Phillips Payson O’Brien, John Oller, Yudhijit Bhattacharjee, Mark Jacobson, Rachel S. Cox, Gregory A. Freeman, Gregg Jones, John S.D.
-Eisenhower, R.V.
-Burgin, Brandon Webb, Larry Alexander, Jonathan W. Jordan, and Jack Cheevers.
+In a career spanning fifteen years, he has worked with a wide range of authors, including Daniel Stone, Harold Holzer, Alex Kershaw, John C. McManus, Luke Barr, Kevin Maurer, William C. Davis, David O. Stewart, Mark Updegrove, David L. Roll, Phillips Payson O’Brien, Yudhijit Bhattacharjee, John Oller, Gregory A. Freeman, John S.D.
+Eisenhower, Brandon Webb, Larry Alexander, Jonathan W. Jordan, and Jack Cheevers.

 Lindsey Rose joined Dutton in January 2019 as an executive editor with a particular focus on thrillers, crime, and suspense, as well as upmarket and commercial fiction.